-We saw the practice had effective processes to support and develop staff with additional roles and responsibilities, for example dental nurses with additional qualifications in oral health education.
+We saw the practice had effective processes to support and develop staff with additional roles and responsibilities.

 Culture

 Staff could show how they ensured high-quality sustainable services and demonstrated improvements over time.

 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.